Romathonat/MCTSExtent/README.md

 # MCTSExtent

-This repo holds the code related to "Anytime Mining of Sequential Discriminative Patternsin Labeled Sequences", Romain Mathonat, Diana Nurbakova, Jean-Francois Boulicaut and Mehdi Kaytoue, Knowledge and Information Systems.
+This repo holds the code related to ["Anytime Mining of Sequential Discriminative Patternsin Labeled Sequences", Romain Mathonat, Diana Nurbakova, Jean-Francois Boulicaut and Mehdi Kaytoue, Knowledge and Information Systems](https://www.researchgate.net/publication/345805363_Anytime_Mining_of_Sequential_Discriminative_Patterns_in_Labeled_Sequences)

 **MCTSExtent** finds subgroups for sequential datasets.
 More precisely, you give a labeled dataset of sequences of itemset, a target class, and the algorithm finds the top-k best pattern discriminative of this class.